ikikika/learning/natoursapi/readme.md

 - allows us to add hooks before or after an aggregation happens
 - eg, we dont want to count secret tours in our aggregation stats

+## Validation

+- Model is good place to do validation: fat model, thin controller